You belong at a K-12 teaching and learning environment that’s leading the way!

 - Administer and analyze formative assessments to monitor student progress and plan instructional shifts to increase achievement and success for all students.

-- Maintain regular parent communication (virtually, face-to-face).
+- Maintain regular parent communication (electronically, face-to-face and conferences).

 - Engage in annual cycles of professional learning.